 United Way of Passaic County's Financial Empowerment Zone (FEZ) lifts the economic prospects of low-income individuals and families by providing free tax preparation, financial literacy education, and college access.

-• Assisted 1300 low- and moderate-income individuals with their tax preparation.
-72 volunteers contributed more than 2400 hours of service.
+- Assisted over 2000 low- and moderate-income individuals with their tax preparation.
+80 volunteers contributed more than 2400 hours of service.

 United Way of Passaic County's Financial Empowerment Zone (FEZ) helps individuals and families attain and preserve assets, become more financially stable, and achieve long-term economic independence.